sh01k/MeshRIR/docs/index.md

 The file format is `.npy` for Numpy and `.mat` for MATLAB.
 All the additional data is provided as a JSON file.

 #### Measurement conditions
 IR at each position was measured by using a cartesian robot employed with an omnidirectional microphone (Primo, EM272J).
 The signal input and output were controlled by a PC with Dante interface.
+Loudspeaker was DIATONE, DS-7 for <strong>S1-M3989</strong> and YAMAHA, VXS1MLB <strong>S32-M441</strong>.

 <table width="100%">
     <thead>